aarongilly/notes/content/Good Metrics.md

 ### Measure the *real definition* of success

 It is not always possible to measure success directly.
 When using [[Proxy Measures]] , try to align them as closely as possible with what “success” would *really* mean.
-Throughout is one aspect of a process, but if what’s being throughput is garbage, than you have an assembly line whose very successful at making garbage.
+Throughput is one aspect of a process, but if what’s being throughput is garbage, than you have an assembly line whose very successful at making garbage.

 The best KPIs are those that, when green, *positively* ensure that all is actually well - and not that someone is playing games.
+These aren't always easy to come up with.

 ---
 ### Source
 - [[Measure What Matters]]